-- (1) We estimate that we will incur offering expenses of approximately \$, or approximately \$ per share, in connection with this offering.
+(1) We estimate that we will incur offering expenses of approximately \$ per share, in connection with this offering.
 All of these offering expenses will be borne indirectly by investors in this offering and will immediately reduce the net asset value of each investor's shares.
-We estimate that the net proceeds to us after expenses will be approximately \$, or approximately \$ per share. - (2) Certain of the underwriters in this offering have additional incentive to sell shares of our common stock in this offering as a portion of the proceeds of this offering will be used to repay the outstanding principal and interest on our credit facility, which has been provided by affiliates of such underwriters.
+We estimate that the net proceeds to us after expenses will be approximately \$, or approximately \$ per share.